• Skip to primary navigation

 • Place cream in saucepan and heat to just under a boil.

-• Place all ingredients, except butter, into bowl.
+• Place all ingredients into the bowl.

 • Carefully pour the cream into the bowl of chocolate and ingredients.
 Let sit for 3 minutes.